 Elevation: 8,429 ft

 This peak is not in the book.
 Published March 2018

-Heavens Gate rises over 6,400 feet above the Rapid River Canyon to the east and over 7,200 feet above lower Sheep Creek and the Snake River to the west.
-It is also the most visited point in the entire mountain range and offers the best views of the main peaks as well as panoramic views of two of the deepest canyons in the U. S., Hells Canyon and the Salmon River Canyon.
-The high Wallowa Mountains of Oregon are also clearly visible to the southwest.
+Heavens Gate rises over 6,400 feet above Rapid River Canyon to the east and 7,200 feet above lower Sheep Creek and the Snake River to the west.
+The peak is the most visited point in the entire mountain range.
+The summit offers the best views of the main peaks and panoramic views of two of the deepest canyons in the United States: Hells Canyon and the Salmon River Canyon.
+The Wallowa Mountains of Oregon are also clearly visible to the southwest.

-There are numerous routes up the face ranging from class 3 and class 4 scrambles to more difficult rocks if one desires to seek them out.
-The north face can be climbed from immediately below the summit lookout or to the east followed by a nice ridge run to the top.
+There are numerous routes up the face.
+These routes range from Class 3 and Class 4 scrambles to more difficult routes.
+The North Face can be climbed from immediately below the summit lookout or to the east followed by a nice ridge run to the top.
 Another route is from the campground at the south end of the ridge.
-This route is an easy hike on a broad subalpine ridge that climbs 830 feet, over approximately 1.5 miles to the lookout.
-There will be some rocks to scramble over just south of the summit.
+This route is an easy hike on a broad subalpine ridge.
+The route climbs 830 feet over approximately 1.5 miles to the lookout.
+A few rock scrambles just south of the summit keep things interesting.